 Proof of immunity to Measles, Mumps, Rubella (MMR) and a response to the status of Meningococcal Meningitis vaccination are required of all new incoming students.
-You are NOT permitted to register for any in-person classes without proof of immunization.
+You are NOT permitted to register for classes without proof of immunization.

 - If you attended a CUNY college previously, your immunization records should be in CUNYfirst.
 To confirm that you are in compliance, please contact us at firstname.lastname@example.org and include your EMPL ID.

 - If you are registering at a CUNY campus other than The Graduate Center or the Craig newmark School of Journalism, you must confirm the necessary documentation and submission procedure with that campus.

 - If you were born prior to January 1, 1957, you are exempt from the MMR requirement.
 You must still submit a response to the status of your Meningococcal Meningitis vaccine (part 3 of our immunization form), and proof of your date of birth.

 The following documentation is required in compliance with NYS Public Health Law 2165:

 - Dates of two measles vaccinations or dates for two MMRs (combined measles, mumps, rubella vaccine).
 The two vaccinations are required to be at least 28 days apart, and the 1st dose must not have been administered more than 4 days prior to your 1st birthday.

 - Date of one mumps vaccine received no more than 4 days prior to your 1st birthday (not necessary if you have had at least one MMR).